DanielProano/Password-Manager/README.md

 ### Docker

-- For containerizing the app
+- For containerizing and isolating the app

 ### Nginx